Birthstones by Month – What are Birthstones?

 Garnet

-In the realm of mythology and history, garnets have been prized since the Bronze Age.
-They were often used as talismans by warriors heading to battle for their perceived protective powers against harm and disaster.
-In ancient Roman times, signet rings set with carbuncle stones, which were in fact garnets, were used to stamp the wax that secured important documents.
+Garnets are known to be the regally connected gemstones for the reason that throughout mythology and history, it is noted that the gem has been prized since the Bronze Age.
+They were often provided as talismans going to a battle by warriors and believed that they would protect from any harm and disaster.
+It is known that in ancient Roman times signet rings, set only with carbuncle stones, which in fact were garnets, have been used to stamp the wax that was securing important documents.

 February: Amethyst